Baytars/ambulant-code/third_party_packages/readme.txt

 gettext:
 	On Linux you will usually have gettext pre-installed, on Mac OS X probably not.
 Download from <htttp://www.gnu.org> and install in the normal way.

+	Except, of course, if you want to build a universal MacOSX installer.
+	Then you need to have to run configure as follows:
+	  CFLAGS="-arch ppc -arch i386 -isysroot /Developer/SDKs/MacOSX10.4u.sdk" \
+	     configure

 	Alternatively, configure Ambulant with --disable-nls to disable libintl support (and, therefore, localization).